 A small number of Sanitary Sewer Overflows (SSOs) do occur every year and are promptly reported to Ecology, along with the proposed remedy for preventing a similar overflow in the future.
 Due to the average age of pipes in the City's collection system, the City has an aggressive CCTV inspection program to prevent SSOs through routine and unscheduled maintenance activities.
 The two most common causes of SSOs are weather-related surcharges of (private) side sewers and tree roots plugging a City sewer main.
 Other activities can cause SSOs as well.
 The most common is City large line water main breaks that can overwhelm parts of the collection system.
 Other causes are construction activities and vandalism.
-In 2018, there were a total of two SSOs: one SSO was caused by weather-related activity, and one SSO was as a result of tree roots.
+In 2019, there were a total of five SSOs: one SSO was caused by tree roots, three SSOs were caused by construction-related activities, and one SSO was as a result of dirt and rocks entering a manhole.

-TABLE 2-4: SUMMARY OF SA ANITARY ' SEWER OVERFL OWS BY CAUSE, 2012 - 2 018
+TABLE 2-4: SUMMARY OF SANITARY SEWER OVERFLOWS BY CAUSE, 2012- 2019

-Cause 2012 2013 2014 2015 2016 2017 2018
+Cause 2012 2013 2014 2015 2016 2017 2018 2019

 Weather-Related 24 9 1

-Tree Roots 2 2 3 4 1 3 1
+Tree Roots 2 2 3 4 1 3 1 1

 Water Main Break 4

 Crushed Line

-Construction Activity 1 1 6
+Construction Activity 1 1 6 3

 Vandalism 1

+Dirt and Rocks 1

 Grease 1 1

 Other 1 1

-Total # of SSOs 27 3 13 11 1 10 2
+Total # of SSOs 27 3 13 11 1 10 2 5